How to become a Chinese Translator?

 The translator can add creativity to the content and use cultural familiarity.
 Again, this is to make it more appealing to a new audience.

-This is done so that the reader can more easily understand the text.
+This is done to make the text easier for the reader to understand.
 Of course, that depends on many things.

 Cultural nuances, localization, and marketing considerations become more exciting in language terms.